Baldwin IV of Jerusalem: Truce and resumed hostilities

-Baldwin used his truce with Saladin to strengthen the position of his maternal kin, granting Maron and Chastel Neuf to Joscelin and Usufruct, the right to use his property, of Toron to Agnes, while associating Guy and Sibylla with him in public acts.
-He remained unreconciled with Raymond and forbade the count to enter the kingdom in early 1182, owing to suspicions of another conspiracy.
+Baldwin used his truce with Saladin to strengthen the position of his maternal kin, granting Maron and Chastel Neuf to Joscelin and property rights over Toron to Agnes, while associating Guy and Sibylla with him in public acts.
+He remained unreconciled with Raymond and forbade him to enter the kingdom in early 1182, owing to suspicions of another conspiracy.
 Baldwin probably intended to charge Raymond with treason and deprive him of the Principality of Galilee, a fief of Jerusalem held by Raymond through his marriage to Eschiva of Bures.
-The law prevented the king from seizing the fief without the assent of the High Court, and its members urged the king to reconcile with Raymond; Baldwin reluctantly heeded his vassals' advice.
+The law prevented the king from seizing the fief without the assent of the High Court, and its members urged Baldwin to reconcile with Raymond; Baldwin reluctantly heeded his vassals' advice.

 Baldwin's truce with Saladin was due to expire in May 1182, but was broken in mid-1181 by Raynald, who seized a merchant caravan on its way from Egypt to Damascus.
-Raynald ignored the king's request to make restitution to Saladin, who was preparing to annex the Zengid-ruled Aleppo.
+Raynald ignored the King's request to make restitution to Saladin, who was preparing to annex the Zengid-ruled Aleppo.
 The king, who consistently acted against Saladin's attempts to expand into northern Syria, decided to oppose him.
 The recent anti-Catholic coup in Constantinople gave Saladin confidence to attack the Kingdom of Jerusalem, and in July, Baldwin marched with his host to relieve the Muslims' siege of Bethsan.
 His outnumbered army won the Battle of Le Forbelet; the historian Bernard Hamilton attributes the victory to the respect and loyalty commanded by Baldwin, who stayed on the battlefield despite his illness and intense heat.
 According to William of Tyre, as many men died of sunstroke as by the sword.